 1. Set goals.
 First and foremost, develop a plan of action and put your goals in writing.
 What are your long-term goals?
 Can you break those down into shorter goals, so they feel more attainable?
-Now, can you put a timeline on them?
-Putting a time limit on your goals will hold you accountable and may help you realize them more quickly.
+Now, can you put a timeline on each?
+Putting a time limit on your goals will hold you accountable and may help you reach them more quickly.
 After you break your list into shorter goals, put them into chronological order and save them in a place where you will view them daily.
 Cross off each goal as you complete the task.
 Before long, you will find you enjoy the habit of ticking away at your to-do list!

 3. Beware of time wasters.
-No matter how productive you decide to be, there are certain things that will eat up your time, such as: television, Facebook and other social media platforms, busy work (you know, that work you do that makes you fell busy yet you aren’t accomplishing the task at hand!)
+No matter how productive you decide to be, there are certain things that will eat up your time, such as: television, Facebook and other social media platforms, busy work (you know, that work you do that makes you feel busy yet you aren’t accomplishing the task at hand!)

-Being busy does NOT equal being productive.
+NOTE: Being busy does NOT equal being productive.

 I’m not saying answering emails and staying active on social media is not important, but there is a time and a place for it.
 I’m saying be mindful of how you are spending your writing time.
 When you finally do carve time out of your day to work on your book or writing project, it’s a good idea to log off of social media and resist the urge to check emails during that dedicated time.
 There is a time and place for those tasks too, but not during your scheduled writing time.
 Limit your distractions.